NanderTGA/prettier-s0urce/README.md

 ## About & Why

-This fork of prettier aims to merge the multiple existing forks/branches into one awesome prettier.
+This fork of prettier aims to merge the multiple existing forks/branches into one awesome prettier, and aims to add more cool features and bugfixes.
+Right now, it includes *all* of Xen0o2's and d0t's work, and some of my own.
-While main prettier (Xen0o2's) and d0t's fork currently just go around copy-pasting each other's changes, I use git's merging features to do it properly and not miss out on any changes or details.
+While main prettier (Xen0o2's) and d0t's fork (d0urce) went around copy-pasting each other's changes, I use git's merging features to do it properly and not miss out on any changes or details.
 That does come with the possibility of a merge accidentally breaking stuff, but I try to be careful.
-I also aim to rewrite some code that I think could be better.
+I also aim to rewrite some code that I think could be better; I basically maintain this project now.

-The downside?
-I'm not the fastest person and I'm currently behind on both Xen0o2's and d0t's branches, this is a work-in-progress after all.

 ## Installation

 Convinced?
 Alright, welcome to the squad.
-Remember, it doesn't matter whether you use prettier or not and which variant you choose.
-No need to fight ;)

 There are 4 ways to launch prettier (these instructions can apply to any variant):

 ### The recommended way